codeigniter4/CodeIgniter4/user_guide_src/source/extending/events.rst

 Enabling Events
 ===============

-Events are always enabled and are available globally.
+Events are always enabled, and are available globally.

 Defining an Event
 =================